wozznik/Slider-Menu/README.md

 Configuration
 ---------------
-To configure the slider menu, you need an instance of a it:
+To configure the slider menu, you need an instance of it:

 	var sliderMenu = Ext.create('SliderMenu.view.SliderMenuContainer');